opnfv/vswitchperf/docs/configguide/trafficgen.rst

     $ ./vsperf --test-params "pkt_sizes=x,y" $TESTNAME

-You can also modify the traffic transmission duration and the number of trials run by the traffic generator by extending the example commandline above to:
+You can also modify the traffic transmission duration, the number of tests and the number of test trials run by the traffic generator by extending the example commandline above to:

 .. code-block:: console

-    $ ./vsperf --test-params "pkt_sizes=x,y;duration=10;rfc2455_trials=3" $TESTNAME
+    $ ./vsperf --test-params "pkt_sizes=x,y;duration=10;rfc2544_tests=2;rfc2544_trials=3" $TESTNAME

 Dummy Setup
 ------------